SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

     out->write( |\n| ).

 *&---------------------------------------------------------------------*
-*& Performing CRUD operations using a writable CDS view entities and ABAP SQL *&---------------------------------------------------------------------*
+*& Performing CRUD operations using a writable CDS view entity and ABAP SQL *&---------------------------------------------------------------------*

     out->write( `---- Performing CRUD operations on a writable CDS view entity using ABAP SQL ----` ).